derykmakgill/511/_posts/2019-11-24-introduction.md

 - Were micropayments and use in daily commerce important?

+- Who secures the network?
+Capitalists or hobbyists?

+New questions developed as well such as:

 - Who should make decisions in Bitcoin?
 Miners and users?
 Or developers?

-- Who secures the network?
-Capitalists or hobbyists?

 - What role does economics play in Bitcoin?
 Is code all that matters, or should a deep understanding of human action inform how Bitcoin development moves forward?